krystin987/Boilerplate/boilerplate.md

   Connect the css file.
 You'll use a link tag in the html file, right under the meta tag.
 It'll have details such as a pointer to the file in your tree.
 When it's in the same place as index.html, it'll be something like "styles.css" without any folder syntax.
 If it were in a css file by itself (or with a mess of css files) it would be more like ""./css/styles.css" where css is the folder name, etc.

   After that, you'll want to make sure this thing is even working.
 In the css file, add any kind of styling on the body.
-Usually, I select for the body and give it a ```background-color: magenta;``` or something like that. *NOTE: The 3 tickmarks are kind of a universal syntax to designate a code block.
+Usually, I select for the body and give it a ```background-color: magenta;``` or something like that. *NOTE: The text appears as a codeblock because I used 3 tickmarks - a somewhat universal syntax to designate a code block where markup is permitted.
 It can be used in email and other places (slack, even facebook messenger) to share code snippets.*

   Open the index.html file, it'll render in a browser, and if the background is the color you picked, it should prove the files are working.
 If not, debug and figure out why, then fix it.